palewire/first-automated-chart/docs/index.md

 dw = Datawrapper("YOUR ACCESS TOKEN")
 ```

-We can verify that our connection is working by asking the `dw` object to tell us about the account.
+Verify that your connection is working by asking the `dw` object to ask the API information about your account.

 ```python
 dw.get_my_account()